qbicsoftware/parent-poms/README.md

 The hierarchy of the parent POMs reflects how QBiC structures its software:

   - All QBiC software modules belong to a parent organization (i.e., `groupId=life.qbic`). `/pom.xml` is the parent POM for QBiC's java-based solutions.
   - Command-line interface (CLI) tools require parsing arguments.
 This dependency is included in  `/cli/pom.xml`.
+This is the same for artifacts of type `service` and `gui`.
   - Libraries depending on portal technlogies such as Liferay (e.g., the already deprecated `liferayandvaadinutls`) use `/portal/pom.xml` as a parent POM.
   - Vaadin portlets use `/portal/portlet/pom.xml` as a parent POM.